Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ## TESTING <a name="testing-heading"></a>
 ### Html <a name="html-heading"></a>
 **--- Code Validation ---**<br>
-When I complete the core html code, I test it using **[W3C Markup Validation Service](https://validator.w3.org/)**, which is a validator by the World Wide Web Consortium that allows to check HTML and XHTML documents for well-formed markup, to check any warnings and errors
+When I complete the core HTML code, I test it using **[W3C Markup Validation Service](https://validator.w3.org/)**, which is a validator by the World Wide Web Consortium that allows checking HTML and XHTML documents for well-formed markup, to check any warnings and errors

 **`index.html`**: [2 warnings and 3 errors found](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/w3c-index.png)
 1. **Warning: Empty heading**<br>
 This causes due to not having any text in `<hN>` tag.
-As this heading is for "Time is Up!" message, which is generated by JavaScript at the end of the game, no text is required in it and according to [stackoverflow post](https://stackoverflow.com/questions/23739224/empty-heading-warning-on-html5-validation#:~:text=The%20%22empty%20heading%22%20warning%20means,any%20content%20associated%20with%20it.&text=You%20are%20instead%20using%20the,the%20semantics%20of%20the%20tag.) having no text in `<hN>` tag is still valid html and passes the validation.
-However, I decide to fix the issue so I put the message in `<h3>` tag and to use `show()` method on JavaScript instead of `html()` method, that actually work out better coding overall
+As this heading is for the "Time is Up!" message, which is generated by JavaScript at the end of the game, no text is required in it and according to the [StackOverflow post](https://stackoverflow.com/questions/23739224/empty-heading-warning-on-html5-validation#:~:text=The%20%22empty%20heading%22%20warning%20means,any%20content%20associated%20with%20it.&text=You%20are%20instead%20using%20the,the%20semantics%20of%20the%20tag.) having no text in `<hN>` tag is still valid HTML and passes the validation.
+However, I decide to fix the issue so I put the message in `<h3>` tag and to use `show()` method on JavaScript instead of `html()` method, which actually works out better coding overall

 1. **Warning: Empty heading**<br>
 Very similar issue as above.
-Country name which is randomly generated from API goes into `<h2>` tag for the game.
+A country name that is randomly generated from API goes into `<h2>` tag for the game.
 As I want to show "Ireland" as the first country, that is currently set up by JavaScript, I put it as a text anyway to remove the warning.
-The code on JavaScript still remains because a randomly selected country shows on `<h2>` despite of having Ireland as a text without the code on JavaScript
+The code on JavaScript remains because a randomly selected country shows on `<h2>` despite of having Ireland as a text without the code on JavaScript

 1. **Error: Element `ul` not allowed as child of element `ol` in this context.
 (Suppressing further errors from this subtree.)**<br>
 `ul` is not properly nested in `ol` according to [Nested HTML List](https://www.w3schools.com/html/html_lists_unordered.asp) on W3Schools.
 Put `ul` inside `<li> </li>` to solve the issue

 1. **Error: The `aria-describedby` attribute must point to an element in the same document.**<br>
-Refer this [MDN page](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute) regarding the issue and fix it by putting **text-input** which is the id name of the element
+Refer to this [MDN page](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute) regarding the issue and fix it by putting **text-input** which is the id name of the element

 1. **Error: The `aria-labelledby` attribute must point to an element in the same document.**<br>
-Refer this [MDN page](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute) regarding the issue and fix it by putting **game-instructions** which is the id name of the element
+Refer to this [MDN page](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute) regarding the issue and fix it by putting **game-instructions** which is the id name of the element

 **- Conclusion -**<br>
-Put the code on the validator after fixing these, test it and receive **[no warnings or errors](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/w3c-index-report.pdf)**<br>
+Put the code on the validator after fixing these, test it, and receive **[no warnings or errors](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/w3c-index-report.pdf)**<br>
 *There is a message about **Images with textual alternative** which is a reminder about images and alt.
-Look at [this post](https://www.sitepoint.com/community/t/methods-for-displaying-gallery-images-with-titles/354087) and also [this webiste](https://webaim.org/techniques/alttext/) to understand this message.
+Refer to [this post](https://www.sitepoint.com/community/t/methods-for-displaying-gallery-images-with-titles/354087) and also [this website](https://webaim.org/techniques/alttext/) to understand this message.
 As this is not an error, no action is taken, though*

 **`countries.html`**: [1 warning and 3 errors found](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/w3c-countries.png)
 1. **Warning: Empty heading**<br>
 Very similar issue as No 2 on `index.html` warning.
-Country name which is randomly generated from API goes into `<h3>` tag for the country information.
+A country name that is randomly generated from API goes into `<h3>` tag for the country information.
 As I want to show "Ireland" as the first country, that is currently set up by JavaScript, I put it as a text anyway to remove the warning.
-The code on JavaScript still remains to show the rest of the information of Ireland
+The code on JavaScript remains to show the rest of the information about Ireland

 1. **Error: Bad value for attribute `src` on element `img`: Must be non-empty.**<br>
-In order to solve the issue, put url of the flag of [Ireland](https://restcountries.eu/data/irl.svg) in REST Countries API that should show at first like the country name
+In order to solve the issue, put the URL of the flag of [Ireland](https://restcountries.eu/data/irl.svg) in REST Countries API that should show at first as the country name

 1. **Error: Element `ul` not allowed as child of element `ol` in this context.
 (Suppressing further errors from this subtree.)**<br>
-Same issue as No 3 on `index.html` and solve the error in the same way
+The same issue as No 3 on `index.html` and solve the error in the same way

 1. **Error: The `aria-labelledby` attribute must point to an element in the same document.**<br>
-Same issue as No 4 on `index.html` and solve the error in the same way
+The same issue as No 4 on `index.html` and solve the error in the same way

 **- Conclusion -**<br>
-Put the code on the validator after fixing these, test it and receive **[no warnings or errors](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/w3c-countries-report.pdf)**<br>
+Put the code on the validator after fixing these, test it, and receive **[no warnings or errors](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/w3c-countries-report.pdf)**<br>
 *There is a message about **Images with textual alternative** which is a reminder about images and alt.
-Look at [this post](https://www.sitepoint.com/community/t/methods-for-displaying-gallery-images-with-titles/354087) and also [this webiste](https://webaim.org/techniques/alttext/) to understand this message.
+Look at [this post](https://www.sitepoint.com/community/t/methods-for-displaying-gallery-images-with-titles/354087) and also [this website](https://webaim.org/techniques/alttext/) to understand this message.
 As this is not an error, no action is taken, though*

 **--- Quality ---**<br>
-When I complete majority of html, I test quality of the website using **[Lighthouse](https://developers.google.com/web/tools/lighthouse)**, which is an open-source, automated one of the dev tools for improving the quality of web pages.
+When I complete the majority of HTML, I test the quality of the website using **[Lighthouse](https://developers.google.com/web/tools/lighthouse)**, which is an open-source, automated one of the dev tools for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, SEO.

 **`index.html` Mobile Size**<br>
 Before - [Performance: 85 / Accessibility: 97 / Best Practices: 93 / SEO: 83 ](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/lighthouse-index-mobile-before.png)<br>
-Issues on Performance and SEO are addressed and solved with suggestions by Lighthouse.
-The issues on Performance are fixed by reducing the size of logo and removing one of Bootstrap JavaScript, which is not necessary to be on index.html.
+* Issues on Performance and SEO are addressed and solved with suggestions by Lighthouse.
+The issues on Performance are fixed by reducing the size of the logo and removing one of Bootstrap JavaScript, which is not necessary to be on index.html.
 The issue on SEO is fixed by adding `<meta name="description"/>` tag.<br>
 After - [Performance: 92 / Accessibility: 97 / Best Practices: 93 / SEO: 92 ](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/lighthouse-index-mobile-after.png)

-Note: Score of Perfomance varies.
+Note: Score of Performance varies.
 It may depend on internet speed?

 **`index.html` Desktop Size**<br>
 Before - [Performance: 95 / Accessibility: 88 / Best Practices: 93 / SEO: 90 ](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/lighthouse-index-desktop-before.png)<br>
-Issues on Accessibility are addressed and solved with suggestions by Lighthouse.
+* Issues on Accessibility are addressed and solved with suggestions by Lighthouse.
 The issues are fixed by adding `aria-label="Play game button"` attribute on two buttons that have no label.
 This is important for screen readers.
 Also, there is `<h3>`(Time is Up message) after `<h4>` which causes heading elements not being a sequentially-descending order so `<h3>` is changed to `<h4>`<br>
 After - [Performance: 95 / Accessibility: 96 / Best Practices: 93 / SEO: 90 ](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/lighthouse-index-desktop-after.png)

 **`countries.html` Mobile Size**<br>
 Before - [Performance: 72 / Accessibility: 91 / Best Practices: 100 / SEO: 90 ](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/lighthouse-countries-mobile-before.png)<br>
-My note => need to be looked at when I have more time
+* My note => need to be looked at when I have more time

 **`countries.html` Desktop Size**<br>
 Before - [Performance: 94 / Accessibility: 91 / Best Practices: 93 / SEO: 90 ](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/html-testing/lighthouse-countries-mobile-before.png)<br>
-All ok and nothing is addressed
+* All ok and nothing is addressed

 ### Css <a name="css-heading"></a>
 **--- Code Validation ---**<br>
-When I complete the core css code, I test it using **[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)**, which is a validator by the World Wide Web Consortium that allows to check Cascading Style Sheets, to make sure that my css complies with the standards set by the World Wide Web Consortium
+When I complete the core CSS code, I test it using **[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)**, which is a validator by the World Wide Web Consortium that allows checking Cascading Style Sheets, to make sure that my CSS complies with the standards set by the World Wide Web Consortium

 **`styles.css`**: [0 error found](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/css-testing/no-errors.png) / [16 warnings found](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/css-testing/warnings.png)

 ### JavaScript Speed Typing Game <a name="javascript-heading"></a>
 **--- Functions ---**<br>
-When I complete the core functions of JavaScript for Speed Typing game, I test it using **[Jasmine](https://jasmine.github.io/)** which is a framework of testing JavaScript code to see if they work.
+When I complete the core functions of JavaScript for Speed Typing game, I test it using **[Jasmine](https://jasmine.github.io/)** which is a framework for testing JavaScript code to see if they work.

 Below are the steps of the set up for the testing.

-1. Create a testing folder called **speed-typing-jasmine** on my desk top<br>
+1. Create a testing folder called **speed-typing-jasmine** on my desktop<br>
 ([Screenshot](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jasmine1.png))

 1. Open the file with **[Visual Studio Code](https://code.visualstudio.com/)** which is my Integrated Development Environment (IDE)<br>
 ([Screenshot](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jasmine2.png))

-1. Create **`index.html`** which is html document for testing, **script** and **spec** folders and **`speed-typing.js`** which is actual JavaScript in **script** folder and **`speed-typing-spec.js`** which is testing JavaScript in **spec** folder<br>
+1. Create **`index.html`** which is an HTML document for testing, **script** and **spec** folders and **`speed-typing.js`** which is actual JavaScript in the **script** folder, and **`speed-typing-spec.js`** which is testing JavaScript in the **spec** folder<br>
 ([Screenshot](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/javascript-testing/jasmine3.png))

 1. Create a boilerplate on **`index.html`**<br>